 Online contests can be tailored to suit the goals of your business.

 Are you simply looking to drive traffic to your site?
 Do you want to generate discussion and awareness of a new product?
 Or, are you looking for creative content generation from your fans?
 All of these are possible.

 Time frames are also flexible.
 You can run your contest for as short as an hour or as long as you want.

 9. Contests can be a source creative content

 If your creative team is feeling a little short on ideas for a new campaign or new product why not mine your customers for ideas.

 Countless big brands are depending on their fans for their next product development.
-Vitamin Water, owned by Coca-Cola, sourced its fans using a contest for their next flavour.
+Vitamin Water, owned by Coca-Cola, sourced its fans using a contest for their next flavor.
 The winner?
 Black cherry lime.
-Read more here: http://everyjoe.com/work/vitaminwater-contest-has-5000-up-for-grabs/
+Read more at Everyjoe.com

 10. Contests can be inexpensive

 Whatever the goal of your online contest it does not have to be expensive to implement.
 It can be as a simple form designed on your website that you then promote on social networks.
 Of course, it will cost you more to design a Facebook App contest, a more complex form where participants submit content, or for advanced viral features.